nikfrank/checkers-cp-workshop/README.md

 #### delay move for UX

-let's have the computer player wait wait half a second before moving his piece
+let's have the computer player wait half a second before moving his piece

 then we'll review how the `calculatePiecesAfterMove` function is working